hmsonline/storm-cassandra/README.md

 **Cassandra Counter Columns**

-As part of this fork I have added the persistence of counter columns.
-The usage concept is similar as above, however you must specify the rowKey and a value to specify the increment amount.
+The Counter Column concept is similar to the above, however you must specify the rowKey and a value to specify the increment amount.
 All other fields will be assumed to specify columns to be incremented by said amount.

 		CassandraCounterBatchingBolt logPersistenceBolt = new CassandraCounterBatchingBolt(
 				"columnFamily", "RowKeyField", "IncrementAmountField" );